cncf/tag-env-sustainability/website/content/en/events/2025-kubecon-eu.md

 The Cloud Native Computing Foundation’s flagship conference gathers adopters and technologists from leading open source and cloud native communities in London, UK from 1-4 April 2025.

-The TAG will also be running a few things in Paris!

 ## TAG Booth